vinayakmodgil/dsc-phase-1-project/README.md

 ## Conclusions
 #### This analysis leads to three recommendations for producing original video content:
 1.)
 Microsoft needs to invest in media companies that make content in Sci-Fi, Animation and Adventure.
 2.)
 As seen from the trends, usually long movies are more popular and therefore Microsoft should focus on the same.
  3.)
-As we can see that domestic gross as well as worldwide gross have a linear relationship, Microsoft will benefit the most from releasing movies both domestically and internationally.
+Movies with high rating doesn't necessarily amount to the return on investment being high.
+As we can see, medium rated films perform better than others in terms of ROI.

 ## Next Steps:
-The following steps that can be taken by Microsoft are:
+The following steps recommended are:
 1.)
-Improve production speed by investing more money.
+Improve production speed by investing more in genre-specific studios.
 2.)
-Take control of budget spending on popular movies.
+Aim for high return on investment which is usually seen from medium rated movies.
 3.)
-Improve worldwide gross profit by taking charge of advertisements.
+Allocate high budgets to movies

 ## For more Information